asgerrud/CLI-ITU/README.md

 ## `itu learnit [COURSE]`

-Open course pages directly from your terminal
+Open course pages on LearnIT from the terminal

 ```
 USAGE
   $ itu learnit [COURSE]

 ARGUMENTS
   COURSE  The name of the course to open in LearnIT.
-The command uses fuzzy-search to find the course, meaning it is not
-          necessary to enter the name letter for letter
+Supports fuzzy searching

 OPTIONS
   -h, --help   show CLI help
-  -i, --init
+  -i, --init   initialize the config file
-  -r, --reset
+  -r, --reset  reset the config file

 ALIASES
   $ itu l